4 min Read

 Many parents opt for a molding helmet.
 “This is now a huge industry,” says Dr. Forrest.
 “A molding helmet may have some advantage in altering head shape in babies.
 What we do know is that molding helmets make parents feel better.”

-Do molding helmets make a difference?
 Some research has found no advantage to using a helmet, while other studies show that using a molding helmet as early as four months helps change head shape faster.

 Babies wear the helmet for 23.5 hours each day for several months.